Safety in Radio-Controlled Model Aircraft Flying

 A good choice of flying site not only minimises the possibility of an accident but also enhances the pleasure of the flying experience.
 Here are some tips to help you choose a good site.
 A good site should be:

-(i) clear of buildings, people and away from helicopter landing pads;
+(ii) away from helicopter landing pads;

-(ii) clear of any power sources such as power lines, transformer stations, pylons, and transmitter towers, etc which might cause radio interference;
+(iii) clear of any power sources such as power lines, transformer stations, pylons, and transmitter towers, etc which might cause radio interference;

-flat enough to enable safe take-off and landing; and
+(iv) flat enough to enable safe take-off and landing; and

-(iv) free from visual obstruction, so that the operator can see the model aircraft in flight at all times.
+(v) free from visual obstruction, so that the operator can see the model aircraft in flight at all times.

 Heavy model aircraft